-Releasing a GitHub-Hosted, GitFlow-Release-Managed, Wheel-Packaged Python Package to PyPI Using Twine
+Releasing a GitHub-Hosted, GitFlow-Release-Managed, Wheel-Packaged Python Package with a Markdown-formatted Readme to PyPI Using Twine

 Creating a Development Environment for a Python Package and Uploading it to PyPI